 As mentioned above, there is no one-size-fits-all model.
 The best you can do is to try to get as close as possible, and then remember that you will need to readjust.
 Most likely multiple times.

-You need to evaluate your prices constantly and take changes into consideration.
+You need to evaluate your prices constantly and make changes into consideration.
 These changes might be your costs, the competitive landscape, or just general trends.

 As long you are willing to stay agile and adjust prices to the current situation, we are certain that you prevail!